RamotalaKarabo/Git-Tutorial/readme.md

-# Learn abobut git and github
+# Learn about git and github

 ```javascript
 console.log("Hello World");